France arrests suspected Islamists in Mali rebels probe

 PARIS French police arrested four suspected Islamist militants near Paris on Tuesday as part of an investigation into the recruitment of volunteers by al Qaeda insurgents in Mali, Interior Minister Manuel Valls said.

-France's intervention in Mali to rid its former colony of Islamist fighters has prompted the authorities to increase security against possible reprisal attacks on its interests in mainland France and abroad.
+The arrests came as France's intervention in Mali to rid its former colony of Islamist fighters has prompted the authorities to increase security measures against possible reprisal attacks on its interests in mainland France and abroad.

 Anti-terrorism judge Marc Trevidic, who is in charge of the operation, told Reuters last month that France needed more robust local policing, better intelligence sharing and the ability to infiltrate small radical Islamist groups if it hopes to fight new security threats on its soil.

-Analysts say the insurgency that seized the north of Mali is paving the way for attacks on France as more French Muslims of African origin were finding a cause in the conflict.
+He has said the insurgency that seized the north of Mali was paving the way for attacks on France as more French Muslims of African origin were finding a cause in the conflict.

-"France is really being singled out at the moment," said Anne Giudicelli, consultant with national security specialists Terrorisc.

-"It's being accused of wanting to occupy Muslim territory and that could clearly push some individuals to take action, or encourage others to build up a network," she told Reuters.

-A police source said three of the four men arrested on Tuesday were Franco-Congolese and one was Malian.
+Three of the four men arrested were Franco-Congolese and one was Malian, a police source said.

+"There is an operation ongoing in the Paris region, conducted by the DCRI (domestic security service), which comes after the arrest of an individual a few months ago on the border between Mali and Niger," Valls told BFM TV.

+That man was a Franco-Congolese social worker named Cedric Lobo, 27, who was arrested in Niamey, the capital of Niger, while attempting to purchase a four-wheel drive vehicle with a false driver's license, the police source said.

 Valls said the arrests had come after a long investigation into al Qaeda recruitment rings led by Trevidic.

-French nationals drawn to violent militant groups had a number of points in common, said Interior minister Valls, who has taken a hard line on law and order and warned France is facing an "enemy from within."

-"The profiles are often individuals that have had problems with the law, been involved in drug trafficking, and have sometimes converted to radical Islam either in prison, through the Internet or by travelling overseas," Valls told reporters.

-French anti-terrorism judges have opened a number of preliminary investigations in the past year into individuals suspected of links to what they say are Malian terrorist cells.
+French anti-terrorism judges have opened several preliminary investigations in the past year involving individuals suspected of links to Malian "terrorist" cells.

+"We have to continue dismantling these networks that want to either commit attacks on our soil or take individuals overseas to carry out jihad," Valls said.

 "There is no direct threat, but there are threats on the Internet, on social networks, calling on people to wage war, to attack French interests," Valls said.